9X9NETWORK/nncloudtv/README.md

 1. You might run into command length limitation error if running on Windows.
 Remove everything under java except model folder if it's the case.
 2. Currently there is four databases need to be initiated.
 Depending on the db you are going to initiate, change configuration in datanucleus plugin section in pom.xml before you run schema-create
-3. Alternatively, reference MySql file
+3. Alternatively, reference ''mysql/README.rd'' file

 Jetty
 --------------------------------